vim-advent-calendar/ideas/gagbo-truly-cross-platform.md

 Dependencies specific settings
 -------------------------------------------------------------------------------
-Even on the same OS, dependencies might not be fulfilled on all the target machines.
+Even on the same environment, dependencies might not be fulfilled on all the target machines.

 Vim keeps track of its own feature set and you can always use `has()` to check